Montana/auto-hound/README.md

 * The "hound flag" which can simply be used by adding "-h" in the command when running the ruby script.
 For 100% next day hound assurance.

 * Ratelimiting -- We don't want to SPAM these people, but we do want to get paid!
+You can do this by using the ratelimit flag which is "-r".

 ## Upcoming Features | Updates